viperML/neohome/content/blog/cross/index.md

 Let's say that we want to add some dependencies to the previous C shell.
 For the sake of argument, let's use these packages as examples of 3 archetypes of packages that you might need:

-- **libunistring**, C library for handling unicode strings.
+- **libunistring**, C library for handling Unicode strings.
 It needs to run on the target system.
 - **hugo**: a static site generator.
 It only needs to run on the build system.
 - **gdb**: the GNU debugger.
 It runs on the build system, but may need special handling for the target system.